Free boundary regularity for semilinear variational problems with a topological constraint: Introduction

-The proof of Theorem \ref{thm:main regularity theorem} comprises the bulk of the paper, and the Lipschitz continuity is used in the proof of the existence of minimizers for \eqref{new model volume constrained}, which is why we have opted to state it first. \begin{remark}[Spanning and the Euler-Lagrange equations] The first equation \eqref{eq innervariation} is the inner variational equation, the equation \eqref{EL outer} is the weak formulation of
+The proof of Theorem \ref{thm:main regularity theorem} comprises the bulk of the paper, and the Lipschitz continuity is used in the proof of the existence of minimizers for \eqref{new model volume constrained}, which is why we have opted to state it first. {We also point out that the precise value assigned by the volume constraint in \eqref{new model volume constrained} does not play any role in our proofs.
+Indeed, we can change the volume constraint from $1$ to any $m>0$ in \eqref{new model volume constrained} simply by considering the volume potential $\tilde{V} = V/m$, which satisfies \eqref{eq:A1}-\eqref{eq:A3} if $V$ does. }